Amplituhedra and origami, I: tree level: Preliminaries

-Let $i\in\brn$.
-The move \MVbd consists of declaring $\bdv_i$ to be an interior vertex, introducing a new boundary vertex $\bdv'_i$ of color opposite to that of $\bdv_i$, and connecting it to $\bdv_i$ by a new edge $\bde_i'$; see \figref{fig:moves}(middle left).
-We set $\wtK(\bde_i'):=1$ if $\bdv_i$ is white and $\wtK(\bde_i'):=-1$ if $\bdv_i$ is black.
-This move creates or removes a degenerate bigon at the boundary of a t-immersion of $\GD$.
+\begin{definition}[Boundary edge insertion/contraction] Let $i\in\brn$.
+The move \MVbd consists of declaring $\bdv_i$ to be an interior vertex, introducing a new boundary vertex $\bdvp_i$ of color opposite to that of $\bdv_i$, and connecting it to $\bdv_i$ by a new edge $\bdep_i$.
+We set $\wtK(\bdep_i):=1$ if $\bdv_i$ is white and $\wtK(\bdep_i):=-1$ if $\bdv_i$ is black.
+This move creates or removes a degenerate bigon at the boundary of a t-immersion of $\GD$. \end{definition}